Honoré Joseph Antoine Ganteaume

-Ganteaume took part in the Expedition to Egypt, narrowly escaping death during the Battle of the Nile.
-There, he formed a personal relationship with General Bonaparte, who supported his promotion.
+Ganteaume took part in the French invasion of Egypt and Syria, narrowly escaping death during the Battle of the Nile.
+There, he formed a personal relationship with Napoleon, who supported his promotion.
 He was made a Rear-Admiral and given command of a squadron to supply the Army of Egypt, but in Ganteaume's expeditions of 1801, he engaged in months of complicated manoeuvres to elude the Royal Navy and eventually failed his mission.

 He supplied the French forces of the Saint-Domingue expedition.
-During the Trafalgar Campaign, Ganteaume was to lead his squadron to the Caribbean to reinforce Villeneuve and Missiessy, but he was blockaded by British squadrons.
-Ganteaume held various offices during the late First French Empire, and gave his loyalty to Louis XVIII at the Bourbon Restoration.
+During the Trafalgar campaign, Ganteaume was to lead his squadron to the Caribbean to reinforce the ships of Pierre-Charles Villeneuve and Édouard Thomas Burgues de Missiessy, but he was blockaded by the British navy.
+Ganteaume held various offices during the late First French Empire, and gave his loyalty to Louis XVIII during the Bourbon Restoration in France.

 Career

 Ganteaume was born in La Ciotat, into a family of merchant sailors.
 He started sailing at the age of 14 on a merchantman commanded by his father, and by the time he reached the age of 22, Ganteaume had accomplished five campaigns in the Middle East and two in the Caribbean.
 He served on the Mississippi Company Indiaman Fier Rodrigue.